Overview

 What is UIX?

-UIX is a state-of-the-art TypeScript framework for developing full-stack web applications.
+UIX is a state-of-the-art TypeScript framework for building full-stack web applications.
 With UIX, you can write frontend and backend code in a single Deno project.
-UIX abstracts away the complexity of communicating between servers and clients - there is no need to think about APIs, serialization, or data storage.
+UIX abstracts away the complexity of communicating between servers and clients - there is no need to think about APIs, data serialization, or data storage.

 The DATEX JavaScript Library acts as the backbone of UIX, providing useful functionality such as reactivity, restorable state and cross-device data exchange.

-UIX works out of the box with TypeScript and JSX and does not require any additional tooling or build steps.
+UIX works out of the box with TypeScript and JSX requiring no additional tools or build steps.

-UIX encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced features.
+The framework encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced functionality.

 Note

-The UIX Guide gives a comprehensive overview for developers who are new to UIX.
+The UIX Guide provides a comprehensive overview for developers new to UIX.

 Main Features

-UIX aims to simplify all phases of the app development cycle, including design, development, testing and distribution, in order to make the developer experience as convenient as possible.
-This is why UIX ships with integrated features such as:
+UIX aims to simplify all phases of the application development cycle, including design, development, testing and deployment, in order to make the developer experience as convenient as possible.
+For this reason, UIX ships with built-in features such as

 Installation